About Us

 Bio

-Nicole hopes to inspire her students to enjoy language learning and see its usefulness in global contexts and international relations.
-In addition to teaching French, serving on Brimmer’s Global Studies Board, and being Brimmer’s World Language Department Chair, she also teaches an Upper School elective course called Cultural Intelligence, which explores cultural intelligence and competency in the global context.
-In addition, Nicole teaches Global Art History and Resistance Movements and Imprisonment in the 20th Century.
+Nicole hopes to inspire her students to enjoy language learning, international travel, and lifelong learning.
+In addition to teaching French, serving on Brimmer’s Global Studies Board, and being Brimmer’s World Language Department Chair, she also teaches Upper School history and global study elective courses, including for the 2025-2026 school year Global Diplomacy, International Relations, and 20th Century Resistance and Imprisonment.
+Other courses have included: International Manners and Mores, Cultural Intelligence in the Global Context, International Business, and Global Art History.

 Nicole’s career in education has taken her all over the world: she taught English in South Korea on a Fulbright Scholarship, and she taught with the French-American Commission in Alsace and Paris, France, while earning her second master’s degree in modern European history and advising for the Paris Model UN.
 She also worked as a bilingual administrative assistant for Middlebury College’s French School and taught high school French in the Boston area.
-Since joining the Brimmer community in 2011 as a Lower School French Teacher, she has explored more international and public policy work, including advocacy work at the UN and freelance research while doing research for her Ph.D. in the History of International Relations.
+Since joining the Brimmer community in 2011 as a Lower School French Teacher, she has explored more international and public policy work, including advocacy work at the UN and freelance research while doing doctoral work in the History of International Relations.
+Her recent publication for the HERI journal at the Sorbonne focused on the practice of one women's health NGO in negotiating international public opinion in order to influence global policymaking in the interwar period in NYC and at the League of Nations in Geneva, Switzerland.

-At Brimmer, Nicole appreciates the diversity of the study body, and the opportunity to continue to develop administrative skills, to lead the World Language Department, to offer new courses outside her discipline, and to work on the wellness committee.
+At Brimmer, Nicole appreciates the opportunity to continue to lead the World Language Department, to help plan Winterim trips, and to offer new courses in history and for the Global Studies diploma program.

 • Photo of Frances Fremont-Smith '75